Danish Army

 Also used by the Danish Contingent on Cyprus.

-air-portable requirements of the British Army, Royal Air
+the special air-portable requirements of the British

-Force and the Royal Marines.
-Specifications were drawn up
+Army, Royal Air Force and the Royal Marines.

-from Rover and Fighting Vehicles Research &
+project team with representatives from Rover and Fighting

-machines were made during 1966 and 1967.
+during 1966 and 1967.

-Orders for 92 vehicles for the Marines and 1.000 vehicles
+4x4)", for the Marines and 1.000 vehicles

-for the Army were placed by M.O.D. in August 1967and
+for the Army were placed by MOD in August 1967 and

 manufacturing took place from December same year.
 The